apollographql/apollo-kotlin/CONTRIBUTING.md

 Apollo Kotlin observes [semantic versioning](https://semver.org/).
 Between major releases, breaking changes are not allowed and any public API change will fail the build.

-If that happens, you will need to run `./gradlew apiDump` and check for any incompatible changes before commiting these files.
+If that happens, you will need to run `./gradlew apiDump` and check for any incompatible changes before committing these files.

 ## Deprecation